 Objective: Highline Public Schools is committed to working directly with students on topics of race and identity.
 This includes engaging with families to identify tools and metrics that are culturally relevant to teach this content.
 To do this we will:

-- Use the Social Justice Standards created by Teaching Tolerance in this work.
+- Use the Social Justice Standards created by Learning for Justice in this work.
 These standards provide a clear and well-designed trajectory to engage students in learning about race and identity, among other critical components.
 The standards are broad enough to respond to evolving political and social situations, yet specific enough to support well-sequenced instruction.
-This strong set of standards aligns with Highline’s approach to standards-based instruction by providing clarity to students and support to guide teachers and other staff who regularly interact with students.
+This strong set of standards aligns with Highline’s approach to standards-based instruction by providing clarity to students and support to guide tachers and other staff who regularly interact with students.

 Highline School District 401